Spring 2026

 About

 Bring your lawn chairs or blankets and listen to live, local music in an extraordinary setting!
 Beer and wine are available for purchase (now $1 off for Sister Cities members).
-Kids will love the playground nearby!
+Kids will love the weekly make-and-take crafts and the playground nearby!

 Performance Schedule